Vajram-And-RaviVajram-And-Ravi

 • It is one of the largest dams in India, built in 1934.

-• Mettur, Salem District, Tamil Nadu.
+• Location: It is located at Mettur, District Salem in Tamil Nadu.

 • Features:

-• The total length of the dam is 1700 m with a maximum level of 120 feet and a capacity of 93.4 tmc ft.
+• The length of the dam is 1700 m with a maximum level of 120 feet and a capacity of 93.4 tmc ft.

-• The dam creates Stanley Reservoir.
+• The dam creates Stanley Reservoir

-• Set at the foot of the dam in 1937 is the Mettur hydroelectric and thermal power plant, with a hydro-power generation of 32 MW.
+• Set at the foot of the dam in 1937 is the Mettur hydroelectric and thermal power plant, with a hydropower generation of 32 MW.

 • There is a park adjoining the Dam on the opposite side with lawns and fountains, and also has the Muniappan/Aiyanar statue in the vicinity.